-Also, please note.
-The following concept involves a properly structured whole life policy in combination with a strategically focused disciplined mind.
-It is not for everyone.
-However, if you believe it may be for you, please contact us today using the contact form below to speak to an advanced markets professional.
+The infinite banking concept (IBC) involves a properly structured whole life insurance policy in combination with a strategically focused disciplined mind that can correctly administer the concept.
+It is not for someone who wants “the cheapest policy available”.
+However, if you believe IBC banking may be for you, please continue to read our guide to the Top 10 Best Infinite Banking Life Insurance Benefits.

 What is infinite banking?

 Infinite banking is a concept or strategy utilizing permanent life insurance as a personal money storehouse made popular by Nelson Nash in his book Becoming Your Own Banker, published in 2000.
 The Infinite Banking Concept® is a registered trademark of Infinite Banking Concepts, LLC.

 The concept uses generally available whole life policies and riders.
 This is not some “secret” or exclusive product only available to the rich and famous.
 It is available for anyone who is lucky enough to stumble upon and take the time to grasp this fantastic concept.